nervosnetwork/polyjuice-provider/README.md

 # Polyjuice Provider

-godwoken-polyjuice compatible providers for ethereum library like [ethers](https://github.com/ethers-io/ethers.js) and [web3js](https://github.com/ChainSafe/web3.js). now you can call your smart-contract on godwoken-polyjuice with metamask and eth address.
+godwoken-polyjuice compatible providers for ethereum library like [ethers](https://github.com/ethers-io/ethers.js) and [web3js](https://github.com/ChainSafe/web3.js).

+## Important Notes

+- new version [v0.1.0](https://github.com/nervosnetwork/polyjuice-provider/releases/tag/v0.1.0) has been release including some bug fixed, please upgrade to latest version.
+(2021.11.18)

-***- Note: since [Godwoken](https://github.com/nervosnetwork/godwoken) had some changed for instant-finality, please upgrade your Polyjuice-Provider over [0.0.1-rc14](https://github.com/nervosnetwork/polyjuice-provider/releases/tag/v0.0.1-rc10) version or above. otherwise you might not be able to fetch tx-receipt as fast as possible.
-(2021.11.15)***
+- since [Godwoken](https://github.com/nervosnetwork/godwoken) had some changed for instant-finality, please upgrade your Polyjuice-Provider over [0.0.1-rc14](https://github.com/nervosnetwork/polyjuice-provider/releases/tag/v0.0.1-rc10) version or above. otherwise you might not be able to fetch tx-receipt as fast as possible.
+(2021.11.15)

-***- Note: since [Godwoken-web3](https://github.com/nervosnetwork/godwoken-web3) will have some APIs deprecated in the future, it is recommend to upgrade your Polyjuice-Provider over [0.0.1-rc10](https://github.com/nervosnetwork/polyjuice-provider/releases/tag/v0.0.1-rc10) version or above. as early as possible.
-(2021.09.15)***
+- since [Godwoken-web3](https://github.com/nervosnetwork/godwoken-web3) will have some APIs deprecated in the future, it is recommend to upgrade your Polyjuice-Provider over [0.0.1-rc10](https://github.com/nervosnetwork/polyjuice-provider/releases/tag/v0.0.1-rc10) version or above. as early as possible.
+(2021.09.15)

 ## Install